harrisonm23-byte/The_Ratio_Method/README.md

 ## Notes / open questions

+- **Societal Cost-Benefit Analysis.** Note that Frequency x Average Damages = Total Cost of Harm / GDP.
+Compared to Social Value, the initial question is therefore an aggregate societal cost-benefit analysis.
+The method then inspects the constituents of this inequality to find a match.
 - **LC2 scale.** LC2 is currently cast to `int`, but it could equally be a string (e.g., `"low"`, `"moderate"`, `"high"`) or an integer (e.g., 1–10), depending on how it ends up being defined.